Jay-Iles/time-travel-fitd/Factions.md

 Goal: Resist the colonization of the past by time travelers, kill time-travelers, protect cultural artifacts and historical figures

-Reach: Modern Day, Past (Do not actually travel through time but pass messages back and forth)
+Reach: 1

+Base: 18th Century

 # Prophecy Inc.
 Face: Ariel Walker, CEO

 Goal: Sell peoples' futures as predictions (with disclaimers of 70% accuracy) and privatize telling the future

-Reach: Modern Day, Future
+Reach: 1

+Base: Cyberpunk Era

 # The Archivist Guild
 Face: Director Klara Fowler

 Goal: Amass the largest collection of time-displaced artifacts in the known timestream and chart the history of time travel

-Reach: Past, Modern Day
+Reach: 2

+Base: Early Temporal Era

 # Bureau of Remonstration
 Face: Violet Spring

 Goal: To eliminate rivals in the "time travel assassination" business

-Reach: Past, Modern Day, Future
+Reach: 3

+Base: Early Temporal Era

 # The Mapmakers